Rajesh18rj/livewire-application/working.md

    }
 when i give something in input field .. and press the submit it , that message also changing .. that is two way binding..
-    when you inspect this during clicking submit , you can see the ajax doing things in network -> update.. it doesnt reload the page .. when i trigger submit button its reload the the component and sync it ..
+    when you inspect this during clicking submit , you can see the ajax doing things in network -> update.. it doesnt reload the page .. when i trigger submit button its reload the  component and sync it ..

 wire:model.live